Ever Praise Music

 The sound file is looped.

-2. As the song continues, (During Verses 2 and 3) read the scripture form the book of Matthew 6:5-14 Let the song end.
+2. As the song continues, (During Verses 2 - 3) read the scripture from

 4. Prayer and Meditation.